 For more information on academic advising in their departments, graduate students should contact the Graduate Advisor of Record.

 Students who attend classes at UTSA must be officially registered or approved to audit a course.
 Registration instructions are online each semester in ASAP.
 Questions regarding registration should be directed to the One Stop Enrollment Center or the Office of the Registrar.

 UTSA does not guarantee the availability of particular courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
 UTSA reserves the right to cancel any course or section in which the number of registrants does not warrant its continuation.

 A student is not permitted to register for classes offered in two consecutive time periods on different campuses, one at the Main Campus and the other at the Downtown Campus, unless there is at least a 40-minute period of time between the end of the first class and the beginning of the second class or the student has received special permission from the Dean of the college of his or her major to register for the two consecutive classes.

 Late registration permits students who have been admitted to UTSA to register for classes during an allotted time just prior to and at the beginning of the semester as indicated each semester in the online registration calendar in ASAP.
 Since many courses will have been closed at capacity, late registrants may need to select their courses from a reduced schedule.
 Students are not permitted to register after the close of the late registration period, except in extenuating circumstances.
-See the section Adding Courses After Late Registration.
+See the section Adding Courses After Online Registration is Closed.